Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection

 \subsection{Counterfactual 1: Deferring Entirely to an Algorithm}

 The first counterfactual exercise estimates the impact of fully deferring screening decisions to the algorithm using a bounding approach.
 The experiment did not include an algorithm-only treatment arm due to legal constraints: the statutory requirements for a screen-in do not always correspond to high algorithm-predicted risk.
 By design, the algorithm provided a prediction of child risk, rather than an explicit recommendation of whether to screen in.
-For the counterfactual estimation, we follow a simple decision rule where the algorithm screens in children with the highest predicted risk.
-The counterfactual exercise operates as follows: \begin{enumerate} \itemsep0em \item Sort children by the algorithm's predicted risk score. \item Holding screen-in rates constant with the other treatment arms at 30 percent, screen in the riskiest 30 percent of children as predicted by the algorithm. \item Estimate child outcomes conditional on the new screening decisions. \end{enumerate}

-To estimate counterfactual outcomes under this algorithm-based decision rule, we classify children from the control group in a 2-by-2 grid defined by screen-in decisions made by humans (observed) and by hypothetical algorithm recommendations (inferred above with minimal assumptions).
-The four states are as follows: Humans and algorithm each decide to screen in, humans and algorithm each screen out, humans screen in but the algorithm would screen out, and humans screened out but the algorithm would screen in.
+For the counterfactual, we assume the algorithm would prioritize screen-ins for children with the highest predicted risk.
+The counterfactual exercise operates as follows: \begin{enumerate}[itemsep=0pt, parsep=0pt] \item Sort children by the algorithm's predicted risk score. \item Holding screen-in rates constant with the other treatment arms at 30 percent, screen in the riskiest 30 percent of children as predicted by the algorithm. \item Estimate child outcomes conditional on the new screening decisions. \end{enumerate} To estimate counterfactual outcomes under this algorithm-based decision rule, we classify children from the control group in a 2-by-2 grid defined by screen-in decisions made by humans (observed) and by hypothetical algorithm recommendations (inferred above with minimal assumptions).
+The four states are as follows: humans and algorithm each decide to screen in, humans and algorithm each screen out, humans screen in but the algorithm would screen out, and humans screened out but the algorithm would screen in.
 The grid is presented in Table \ref{tab:counterfactualAIonly}.
 We directly observe child health outcomes when both parties, humans and algorithm, agree on the screen-in decision (both screen in, or both screen out).